temach/reports/CIA-LAB-2-Booting.md

 The linux kernel since version 3.3 provides a EFI_STUB that allows the kernel to be executed by UEFI firmware. (source: https://www.kernel.org/doc/Documentation/efi-stub.txt)

-The command to check if the kenrel was build with EFI_STUB support is shown below:
+The command to check if the kernel was build with EFI_STUB support is shown below:
 ```
 # cat /boot/config-5.0.0-23-generic | grep EFI_STUB
 CONFIG_EFI_STUB=y